San Diego Military Divorce Attorneys

 If a member of the military has chosen to protect a spouse from losing retirement pay upon the member’s death by opting for a Survivor Benefit Plan (SBP), this can create a further complication in a divorce.
 An SPB is a type of annuity that continues to provide benefits to a surviving spouse after the service member’s death.
 Although a California court may order that a divorcing spouse is entitled to the proceeds of a Survivor Benefit Plan, unless the military member has retired following 20 years of service, the benefits will not be paid to a former spouse upon his or her death.
 Furthermore, if the service member has been married more than once during the term of service, only one former spouse will be entitled to survivor benefits.
 Other regulations apply to these survivor benefits as well, so it is important that your attorney understands these.

 A San Diego Law Firm with Military Divorce Expertise

 As you can see, there are many considerations in a military divorce that simply do not apply in a civilian one.
 If you are a member of the military stationed in the San Diego area and are facing a divorce, choose a law firm that handles these complicated cases regularly.
 You will find the expertise you need at the Boyd Law Firm, where our skilled and compassionate San Diego based family law attorneys understand the differences and similarities between civilian and military divorce and are able to guide you through the military divorce process in the most efficient and stress-free manner possible.
-Contact Boyd Law to arrange to meet with one of our experienced military divorce attorneys at no cost to discover how we can effectively assist you with the dissolution of your marriage.
+Contact Boyd Law to speak with one of our experienced military divorce attorneys to discover how we can effectively assist you with the dissolution of your marriage.